Blog Featured

 When I bought my first road bike, I briefly considered getting road shoes and pedals, but quite frankly I didn’t see the point.
 It’s nice to be able to walk in my shoes, not have to carry cleat covers, and now that I have a gravel bike it makes even more sense to have a single, unified, approach to shoes and pedals.
 Whatever bike I take, it’s the same cleat system, everything unified on a single standard that just works.
 It’s SPD of course.

-I probably don’t need to get into to much detail around why SPD is a great choice for gravel or winter riding.
-You know because, snow, ice, mud, and more mud.
-As a cleat system built for mountain biking it was designed to deal with all of that nasty, and the shoes deal with it too.
-Where it’s not as obvious is for the fair-weather road cycling.
+Where it’s not as obvious a choice is for the fair-weather road cycling.
 Well first, there’s the whole standardization thing.
-I don’t have to swap pedals to ride in different weather (why would you do that?), I don’t have to swap pedals to ride on the trainer, all my shoes and boots work everywhere, on every bike that I own.
+I don’t have to swap pedals to ride in different weather (why would you do that?).
+I don’t have to swap pedals to ride on the trainer.
+I can be assured that all my shoes and boots work everywhere, on every bike that I own.
 This convenience might not be important to everyone, but it’s a nice to have, and frankly I don’t think I’m giving up much, if anything, to get it.

 So let’s address some of the common concerns around using SPD for road: